 The firm is fee-based, which means its advisors may earn commissions for conducting certain transactions, like insurance product sales.
 Although this presents a potential conflict of interest, the firm is also bound by fiduciary duty to act in your best interest at all times.

 Roundangle Advisors Background

-Roundangle Advisors was established in 2015, and it’s principally owned by Jonathan Bernstein and Kuzari Asset Management, LLC.
-Bernstein also acts as the firm’s chief compliance officer (CCO).
+Roundangle Advisors was established in 2015, and it’s primarily owned by Jonathan Bernstein.
+Bernstein also acts as the firm’s managing partner.

 Financial planning fees are typically charged as an hourly fee with a maximum of $300 or as a flat fee between $1,500 and $10,000.
 For asset management services, the firm charges a percentage of your assets that won’t exceed 2.00%.

 Roundangle Advisors Investment Philosophy

 Roundangle Advisors generally provides recommendations on individual stocks and bonds, exchange-traded funds (ETFs), options, mutual funds and other public and private securities or investments.

 The firm generally focuses on asset allocation more so than individual security selection when constructing client portfolios.
 To come to the proper asset allocation, advisors will factor in the client’s current financial situation, time until retirement, comfort with risk and overall investing goals, as well as other factors.